Teddy's protégés – school scholarships around the Anne Namuddu Motherhouse in Masaka

 With our financial support, the school buildings were completely renovated during the long holidays after the 2024 school year.
 Roofs were replaced, windows were replaced or installed for the first time, and the facades of the buildings were renovated.

-Smiling Angels DayCare & Nursery School Uganda
+Smiling Angels DayCare & Junior School Uganda

 The origin: